hakankoklu/50booksAyear/2020/midnight_pera_palace.md

 ### Konstantinoupolis

-* "Anything more like a lunatic asylum than Haidar Pasha Station cannot be imagined," recalled Agatha Christie on her first visit in the 1920s. ... she bypassed Pera Palace and stated at the Tokatlian Hotel on the Grande Rue.
+* "Anything more like a lunatic asylum than Haidar Pasha Station cannot be imagined," recalled Agatha Christie on her first visit in the 1920s. ... she bypassed Pera Palace and stayed at the Tokatlian Hotel on the Grande Rue.
 * At that point, the city was part of an emerging nation-state, not an empire, but any newsagent would have laughed at the idea that Istanbullus might ever be squeezed into a single national identity.
 Istanbul had eleven newspaper in Ottoman Turkish, seven in Greek, six in French, five in Armenian, four in Ladino and other languages spoken by local Jews and one in English.
-* Disputed between pro-Hellenic and pro-patriarchal factions sometimes erupted into violence.
+* Disputes between pro-Hellenic and pro-patriarchal factions sometimes erupted into violence.
 In the summer of 1923, a band of Hellenic nationalists broke into the patriarchate, interrupted a meeting, and dragged the patriarch, Meletios IV, down a staircase, before the melee was stopped by Allied police.
 The patriarch promptly excommunicated the leaders of the mob.
 Fed up, Meletios soon left Istanbul and retired to a quiet monastery on Mount Athos.
 * Turkish negotiators had originally proposed the expulsion of the entire Greek population of Istanbul.
 If allowed to remain, Greeks would be "the means of importing corruption and disloyalty into our country," insisted Ismet Pasha.
 The hellenic government argued that adding more Greek refugees would create a humanitarian disaster
 * The Lausanne treaty mandated the compulsory exile of around a million Greek Orthodox and five hundred thousand Muslims.
 * Lausanne was a schizophrenic treaty.
 Parts of it contained the blueprint for uprooting a million and half people.
 Other portions seemed a multiculturalist's model for protecting the rights of minorities.